-Many hours of hard work have gone into the development of the 2017 Budget.
+Many hours of hard work have gone into the development of the 2017 Tentative Budget, and I look forward to working with the Sullivan County Legislature during the next two months in further refining the document.
 In addition to the largest construction project the County has undertaken in modern history, it was imperative that this budget regained some of the losses suffered during the recession in order to prepare the County for what I believe is a bright future.
 I am confident that the document I am presenting to you achieves this, while avoiding the draconian tax increases that were once believed to be inevitable with the construction of the new jail.
 Sullivan County is poised to make great progress in 2017, and its government stands ready to assist.